toanhd/object-detection/README.md

 2. The application detects objects and crops them automatically
 3. Cropped images are saved to an output subfolder
 4. Progress is displayed in real-time with the option to cancel
-5. A summary is shown when processing completes
+5. The application exits automatically when processing completes

 ## Custom Model